 When the concept of seafloor spreading came along, scientists recognized that it was the mechanism to explain how continents could move around Earth’s surface.
 Like the scientists before us, we will now merge the ideas of continental drift and seafloor spreading into the theory of plate tectonics.

-Watch this video about continental drift and the mechanism of seafloor spreading create plate tectonics.
+Learn more about continental drift and the mechanism of seafloor spreading create plate tectonics.